aldob/Damage-Net/README.md

 # Damage-Net

-This is the first public release of Damage-Net we are keen to receive any feedback!
+As Damage-Net v1.0 is the first public release we are keen to receive any feedback!

 All installers are available at https://sourceforge.net/p/damage-net/ under files.